Load Testing Best Practices

 Using the pass/fail status of the tests, the Continuous Integration server can automatically decide whether the integration process can continue, or if it must be stopped for immediate issue correction.

-Since the status definition of a load test is closely linked to SLAs, it is necessary to define them precisely in order to be able to block or authorize the next steps in the build process.
+Since the status definition of a load test is closely linked to SLAs, it is necessary to define them precisely to be able to block or authorize the next steps in the build process.

 How to Speed Up “Test-Analysis-Scenario Update” Cycles for Load Testing of Assembled Applications?